-I would note that only the first aspect is referred to by the draft POM and the draft Master Plan.
-Indeed geodiversity is not mentioned in the POM and only finally mentioned in the Master Plan on p.
+I would note that only the first aspect is referred to by both the draft POM and the draft Master Plan.
+Indeed geodiversity is not mentioned in the POM at all and only finally mentioned in the Master Plan on p.
 14. This is despite the fact that key NPWS managers such as Bob Conroy have championed geodiversity for many years.
-This is a serious oversight as geodiversity includes a) geology, b) geomorphology and c) soils whereas the POM only refers to geology.
+This is a serious oversight, as geodiversity includes a) geology, b) geomorphology and c) soils.
 The pagodas and slot canyons and bottleneck valleys are all geomorphological features, not primarily geological ones.
 The Threatened Highland Peat Swamps on Sandstone (THPSS) are also a key part of the geodiversity of GOS.
-The geodiversity values of GOS are thus being downplayed by NPWS in both the POM and the Master Plan.
+The geodiversity values of GOS are thus being downplayed by both the POM and the Master Plan.

-Major comments on the POM
+Major comments